AmitAgarwal1989/terraform-work/README.md

 # terraform work
-This Repo will be used for creating the Network Elements
+This Repo will be used for creating the Network Element